BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 Don't play this.

 **Rule of Law:**
 This talent should never be played even if your playing with a full range comp Rule of Law won't be comparable to Unbreakable Spirit.
+Rule of Law does also not work with any of your blessings.

 **T40**